Radiation Detection Doctoral Network (RADnet)

 The Radiation Detection Doctoral Network ‘RADnet’ is a novel collaborative doctoral training programme carrying out research and training in radiation detection and applications.
 The network is run by the Universities of Surrey and Sussex in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, and Rapiscan Systems.
 The network is supported by the South East Physics Network (SEPnet)

 The RADnet doctoral training network brings together PhD researchers, academics and industrial scientists and engineers to focus on collaborative research projects which are directly applicable to industrial challenges.
+(Please note these PhD projects have now been filled and are no longer available.)

 Training and Research Opportunities